Silent spread of virus keeps scientists grasping for clues

 Rebecca Frasure, who contracted the virus while aboard the Diamond Princess cruise, sat in bed in Japan in late February, frustrated to be kept hospitalized even though she didn't have any symptoms.

-“I’m perfectly healthy except having this virus in my body,” Frasure said while waiting for her release.
+"I'm perfectly healthy except having this virus in my body," Frasure said.

 After an ill passenger tested positive, only those with symptoms initially got tests.

-Houben and his London research team set out to build a mathematical model to estimate how many infected people without symptoms were being missed.
-After four weeks, their model indicated a startling three-quarters of infected people on the Princess were asymptomatic.
+Rein Houben, a disease tracker at the London School of Hygiene and Tropical Medicine, set out to build a mathematical model to estimate how many infected people without symptoms were being missed.
+After four weeks, it indicated a startling three-quarters of infected people on the Princess were asymptomatic.

-Could that really be right?
-At first, the researchers worried they might have done something wrong.
-They continued fine-tuning the model, directing a post-graduate student to locate any error.

-“Check for this, check for that,” Houben said.
-“That wasn’t it.
-That wasn’t it.
-That wasn’t it.”

-In Washington state, similar clues emerged for Duchin as a team of investigators probed the Life Care outbreak and found health care workers were spreading the virus to other elder care facilities.
+In Washington state, similar clues emerged for Dr. Jeff Duchin as a team of investigators examined the Life Care nursing home — where the first major U.S. cluster of coronavirus cases broke out —and found health care workers were spreading the virus to other elder care facilities.
 They believed at least some of them were working while infected but before feeling symptoms.

-Then in March, at another nursing home, more than half the residents who tested positive didn’t have symptoms, though most would go on to develop them.
+In March, more than half the residents at another nursing home who tested positive didn't have symptoms, though most would go on to develop them.

 "This disease is going to be extremely hard to control," Duchin recalled thinking.

 The nose and mouth are convenient entryways for the coronavirus.
 Once inside, the virus commandeers the cell’s machinery to copy itself, while fending off the body’s immune defenses.
-Virus levels skyrocket in the upper airway, all without symptoms in the early days of an infection.
-Many scientists believe that during these days, people can spread virus by talking, breathing, singing or touching surfaces.
+Virus levels skyrocket in the upper airway, all without symptoms early on.
+Many scientists believe that, during these days, people can spread virus just by talking, breathing or touching surfaces.

 In the truly asymptomatic, the immune system wins the battle before they ever feel sick.
+That may have been what happened with Jessie Cornwell.
+After an outbreak at her Seattle assisted living facility, Cornwell tested positive for coronavirus, although she never had symptoms.
+She may have infected the Rev. Jane Pauw, who drove Cornwell to a Bible study meeting and later ran a high fever and tested positive.

 As it became clearer that healthy people could spread the virus, U.S. health authorities opted not to wait for scientific certainty.
-During a meeting in early March, top U.S. health officials said they believed transmission could be occurring before people displayed symptoms, according to an email obtained by The Associated Press.
-A few weeks later, the CDC recommended people cover their nose and mouth in public with masks, bandannas, even T-shirts.

-A small Chinese study published May 27 found infected patients without symptoms shed virus, on average, for fewer days than those with symptoms, nine days vs. 15 days.
-But they do shed virus.
+In early April, the Centers for Disease Control and Prevention recommended people wear masks.

-Still, doubts remain among scientists, most notably among the World Health Organization, which has discounted the importance of asymptomatic infection.
-For months, WHO maintained that asymptomatic spread was not a driver of the pandemic but recently began to acknowledge the possibility and advised people to wear masks.
+Still, doubt remains among scientists, most notably among the World Health Organization, which has discounted the importance of asymptomatic infection, though it recently began to acknowledge that possibility and advised people to wear masks.

 U.S. health officials blame China for delays in sharing information on silent spread.
 But Topol contends the U.S. could have mounted its own testing program with viral genome sequencing.